artdgn/jobs-ranker/README.md

 Once you're done (or remaining unlabeled jobs are complete garbage) just stop.

 That's it, now just wait for some time for new jobs to be added and run with the `--scrape` flag again to get a new batch.
-Your labels from previous batches with be used for ranking and all the previous scrapes will be used for deduplication.
+Your labels from previous batches will be used for ranking and all the previous scrapes will be used for deduplication.